Alexcars

 Alexcars was a bus and coach operator based in Cirencester, UK.

 History

 The firm was founded in 1946 by Alec and Barbara Hibberd and was originally located in Baunton.
-In the late 1950s, the firm moved to Cirencester where it remaiend until its closure.
+In the late 1950s, the firm moved to Cirencester where it remained until its closure.

 On 14 April 2020, the company announced that it had ceased trading.
 The company said multiple factors, including the impact of the COVID-19 pandemic, led to the decision.

 Livery

 The firm's vehicles had a two-tone blue livery.